mkozturk/notebooks/README.md

 # notebooks
+This is a repository of my study notes and lecture notes, on various topics, in Jupyter-notebook format.

+You're free to you use them for educational, academic, or other noncommercial purposes, but I'd appreciate a citation.

 ## Statistics & Data Analysis

 * [__(Non)Correlation between zodiac signs and body weight__](http://nbviewer.jupyter.org/github/mkozturk/notebooks/blob/master/%28Non%29Correlation%20between%20zodiac%20signs%20and%20body%20weight.ipynb) Astrologers claim a lot of weird things, including that some zodiac signs make you overweight.
 In this fun project, I challenge that claim using a survey of 1000+ people.
 I use Pandas, determine the coefficient of correlation of zodiac signs with weight, and with body-mass index.
 I also determine the 95% confidence interval for the correlation coefficient, using bootstrapping.